OctaCoreWasTaken/qc-sim/README.md

-# qc-sim - small yet big change to the config app ui
+# qc-sim - CopenhagenProbabilities bug fix and update!
 Quantum Simulator based on a brand new algorithm that aims to vastly improve speed and performance, allowing large quantum systems to be simulated